 Legacy of Leadership

-Today three hundred fifty dollars can hardly buy more than a tablet with high-definition screen or a round-trip ticket to Los Angelus.
+Today three hundred fifty dollars can hardly buy more than a tablet with a high-definition screen or a round-trip ticket to Los Angeles.
 It once bought a piece of land on the north side of a hustling, bustling Texas town called Dallas.
 In a sense, it bought the future mission and witness of Church of the Incarnation, founded in 1878 as the Cathedral Chapter of the Incarnation at the insistence of the Right Reverend Alexander Charles Garrett.

 Nearly 100 years later The Incarnation Foundation was created to be a steward of the gifts God has entrusted us by encouraging, receiving, and managing planned gifts such as bequests through wills or living trusts for the transformational work of Church of the Incarnation.

 The church’s history speaks for itself in terms worshiping in the grand tradition of the Church, growing Disciples of Jesus Christ, serving the poor, and raising up leaders for the renewal of the Church.
 But don’t take our word for it; travel back in time with these videos that reveal the story of Incarnation as told by the rectors of our church.